RisingSunLight42/Pomodoro/README.md

 -   [x] 🖥️Register the custom timer to keep it when you go back on the site
 -   [x] 🖌️Add a custom favicon
 -   [x] ⌛Add the timer on the tab name
+-   [x] ⏰Add notification when the cycle is done

 ## Agreements on contributing